LevinJ/SFND_Radar/README.md

 ```

-Training and guard cells size, and thresholding offset are primally determined by trails and errors, by seeing which combinations help us extract more accurate target range and velocity.
+Training and guard cells size, and thresholding offset are primally determined by trails and errors, by seeing which combination helps us extract more accurate target range and velocity.
 Initial offset value is selected by looking at the original 2dfft result, from there we can see the signal db is aroud 40, while the noise is about 20, so the gap is about 20.

 ### Suppression the non-thresholded cells at the edges